At Informer, we work collaboratively on every test – something we deem key to effective penetration testing.

 These modern development methodologies could introduce new bugs which will not be found until up to 12 months later when the next yearly penetration test takes place.
 Or even worse when an attacker picks it up.

-This in itself demonstrates that by working closely with your testing partner, you are empowered to make changes quickly, reducing risk and affect how this information is reported.
+This in itself demonstrates that by working closely with your testing partner, you are empowered to make changes quickly, reducing risk and affecting how this information is reported.

-We are increasingly seeing penetration testing programmes adapting to agile with tests being requested based on major releases and product updates.
+We are increasingly seeing penetration testing programs adapting to agile with tests being requested based on major releases and product updates.